 Rose Siva was born in New Zealand and has lived in Australia since the late 1990’s.
-She currently lives on beautiful Tamborine Mountain.

 For 15 years she ran a successful education business providing courses for secondary school students across Australia with a focus on helping young people develop reading and learning skills.

 Her insight during those years has provided valuable insight into what motivates children to read and, more importantly, enjoy reading.

 Rose’s involvement with dinosaurs in Queensland started in 2008 and led to her qualifying as an Honorary Technician with Australian Age of Dinosaurs (AAOD) in Winton, Queensland.
 Work there preparing bones has enabled her to combine her two interests – dinosaurs and writing young adult fiction.

 “There is something about working with 100 million year old dinosaur bones.
 Firstly, the absolute privilege of being allowed to be the first person EVER to expose the bones of a dinosaur that roamed the plains of central Queensland.
 Then the effect of 100 million year old dinosaur dust on my brain…”

 Her first three books were picture books or ‘read-to-me’ books, designed to be read to a very small child to inspire the love of books.
 They are now unfortunately out of print.

 Her first young adult fiction book, Dinosaurs Fight to Survive was published by Boolarong Press in Brisbane and launched at the Outback Writers Festival in 2017.
 Her second book, Dinosaurs and Dragons, has also been published by Boolarong Press.